CarinaMarieWagner/carinawagner.github.io/README.md

   <article align="center">baking cakes and cookies 🥧︁🍪</article>
 <hr>
 <img src="https://media.discordapp.net/attachments/830539932828172319/869345669100474388/connileinposeplatzhalter.png" width="394"  height="221">
-  <h3>A work in Progressexcample of my work in blender with a character from a game.
+  <h5>A work in Progressexcample of my work in blender with a character from a game.</h5>
   <hr>
 </body>
 <footer>